Cheltenham Trophy Handicap Chase Preview, Tips, Runners & Trends (Festival Trials Day)

 Cheltenham Trophy Handicap Chase Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Cheltenham tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Cheltenham Racecourse section for links to these.
+If you are interested in other predictions at Cheltenham then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information, head down to the Schedule for the Festival Trials Day at Cheltenham section for links to these.

 These are the top three quickest-run Cheltenham Trophy Handicap Chase over the last 20 renewals: